 Chaplain Chris Antal (MHICS 2017-2018 Cohort)

 - Had his collaborative Moral Injury group, co-led with Dr. Peter Yeomans, featured in the NY Times Magazine.

 Chaplain Bruce Swingle (MHICS 2016 Cohort)

-- Is part of a collaborative suicide prevention project that is a winner of the 2017 Veterans Health Administration (VHA) Community Partnership Challenge and is currently in competition for a VHA Shark Tank Competition.
+- Is part of a collaborative suicide prevention project that is a winner of the 2017 Veterans Health Administration (VHA) Community Partnership Challenge and was selected as a Gold Status Practice in the Third VHA Shark Tank Competition.
 His collaborative practice received the most bids ever in the VHA Shark Tank competition's history.

 - Received the Undersecretary for Health’s award for Excellence in Clinical Staff Chaplaincy

-- Was named a Gold Status Fellow for his Chaplain Groups for Veterans with Moral Injury, as a winner of the “Shark Tank” competition that is part of VHA’s Diffusion of Excellence Initiative
+- Named a Gold Status Fellow in 2016 for his Chaplain Groups for Veterans with Moral Injury, as a winner of the “Shark Tank” competition that is part of VHA’s Diffusion of Excellence Initiative